lawlesst/vivo-static/README.md

 To generate the static site, from within the "web" directory run `python freeze.py`.
 This will create a `build` directory of the static assets for the site.
 Depending on the amount of data you have loaded into VIVO, this could take a while.

 To test your sample site, `cd build` and run `python -m SimpleHTTPServer 8000` to simulate hosting a static site.

+#### Deploying to Amazon S3
+If you want to deploy your site to Amazon S3, install the AWS command line tool:

+`pip install awscli`

+Run `aws configure` to setup the client.

+Then sync your build directory to your S3 bucket:

+`aws s3 sync build/ s3://yourbucket`

 ### Application details